Buy Vinyl LP: www.umor-rex.org/ur100-2/

-Pressed on red colored vinyl, includes a post card with original artwork and free download coupon.
+1st Edition 2017 of 700 copies.
+Pressed on red colored vinyl, includes a post card with original artwork (sold out).

 Post-minimalist American composer Rafael Anton Irisarri makes his Umor Rex debut with bold new album, The Shameless Years.
 Inspired by a troubled socio-political climate, buried melodies punch their way through a bleak cover of noisy drones, periodically veering into some of Irisarri’s most eerily pertinent music to date.
 LP limited edition of 700 copies pressed on red colored vinyl, includes a post card with original artwork and free download coupon.
 Release date: Europe August 25 / USA September 8.

 One of Rafael Anton Irisarri’s most thematically and sonically cohesive records to date The Shameless Years came together in a relatively short burst of creativity starting at the end of 2016.
 Rediscovering some relatively older tools – namely Native Instruments’ Reaktor, Absynth, and Kontakt software – Irisarri combined them with his collection of guitars, pedals, amps, and analogue processing gear, turning his Black Knoll Studio north of NYC into a powerful writing tool.
 Completed quickly by Irisarri’s standards, let alone during a period of social upheaval in American society, the record faces down several key personal themes.
 The title, suggests Irisarri, could in fact be seen as a reflection of the era of shamelessness we’re currently living in; a time of fake news and alternative facts.